teamniteo/handbook/2_Operations/work-process.md

  * The **Tuesday**, two weeks later, marks the end of the sprint with a sprint retrospective.
    * 12:00 UTC for Niteo
    * followed immediately by retrospective for Easy Blog Networks and Pareto, synchronously in their own Zoom rooms
  * The **Thursday** after sprint planning, there is no daily standups.
-[Developers Session](#developers-session) are scheduled immediately after a standup the following week, either Monday or Thursday, depending on everyone's availability.
+[Developers Session](#developers-session) is scheduled immediately after a standup the following week, either Monday or Thursday, depending on everyone's availability.

 The last Monday morning of the sprint everyone should open up the Scrum board and ask themselves: "How can I help close whatever is still opened?".
 Repeat the same after lunch and on Tuesday morning.